Azure/iot-edge-v1/doc/getting_started.md

 - `args` – any arguments/configuration the module needs.
 Specifically, they are really another json value which is passed (as string) to the Module's `_Create` function.

 The JSON file also contain the links that is going to be passed to the broker.
-- `source` - a module name from the list of modules described on the `modules` that will produce data to the next `sink` tag on JSON File
+- `source` - a module name from the list of modules described on the `modules` that will produce data to the next `sink` tag on JSON File.
-- `sink` - a module name from the list of modules described on the `modules` JSON that will consume messages described on the previous `source`
+- `sink` - a module name from the list of modules described on the `modules` JSON that will consume messages described on the previous `source`.

+The `source` may be set to "\*", indicating that messages from any module will be received by `sink`.

-On the sample copied below you can see that every message procuded by module `hello_world` will be consumed by module `logger`.
+On the sample copied below you can see that every message produced by module `hello_world` will be consumed by module `logger`.

 The JSON below is the code from one of the JSON files (hello_world_lin.json)[(../samples/hello_world/src/hello_world_lin.json) used to configure the Hello World sample.
 There are a couple things to note: